 Employees in the meatpacking industry are entitled to the safest possible working conditions.
+The State of Nebraska commits itself to work with all appropriate governmental agencies to accomplish this goal.
 Employers are committed to accomplishing this goal.
 In this regard, employers commit to the following actions:

-2.1 To establish a management/employee safety committee to meet on a regular basis to examine Safety practices, to include but not be limited to safety issues arising out of line speed, and implement the best safety practices for all employees in accordance with federal and state laws.
+2.1 To establish a management/employee safety committee to meet on a regular basis to examine safety practices, to include but not to be limited to safety issues arising out of line speed, and implement the best safety practices for all employees in accordance with federal and state laws.